Key Takeaways:

 5. Don’t Guess: If you’re unsure about something, let a broker know.
 Brokers can double-check with the insurer.
 It’s better to be safe than sorry.

-You can also read our blog for other info you might need or check out our Health Check eBook.
+You can also read our blog for other info you might need.